Using oxygen at home

 - Replace your mask every 2 to 4 weeks.

-- If you get a cold, change the mask when your cold is over.
+- If you get a cold or the flu, change the mask when you're all better.

 Tell your local fire department, electric company, and telephone company that you use oxygen in your home.